WhitePlusMS/calenparse/README_EN.md

 npm run dev
 ```

 The application will start at `http://localhost:5173`.

-It will automatically test the Supabase connection on startup.
+**First-time Use:**
+- The app automatically enters visitor mode, using FingerprintJS to generate a stable browser fingerprint
+- Visitor mode quota: 1 LLM call + 3 event storage
+- Click the "Login" button at the bottom of the sidebar to switch to admin mode (requires Supabase Auth account)
+- Visitor data will be automatically cleaned after 30 days of inactivity

 ### 5. Build for Production